ARTiwary/MRI-brain-tumour-detection-with-gesture-control-/README.md

 1. **Load scans** — click Folder or Files in the left panel, or drag images into the drop zone
 2. **Select model** — use the dropdown to switch between CNN, ResNet-18, or EfficientNet-B0
 3. **Process** — click **Run neural diagnostic sweep**
-4. **View results** — tumor class, confidence %, Grad-CAM heatmap, per-class probability bars, optional LLM summary
+4. **View results** — tumor class, confidence %, Grad-CAM heatmap, per-class probability bars
 5. **Inspect** — click any result image to open the fullscreen water-ripple viewer
 6. **Enable gestures** — click **Gesture off** button top-right to activate hand tracking